kapteyn-astro/kapteyn/SPHINX/allsky.rst

      ``'CRVAL1' : 120.0, 'CRPIX1' : 50, 'CUNIT1' : 'deg', 'CDELT1' : 5.0``

-   * CROTA : Usually the angle in degrees between the axis for which CROTA is given and the North.
-Rotations can also be included in the FITS CD and PC matrix.
+   * CROTA : Usually the angle in degrees between the axis for which CROTA is given and the direction of the North.
+Rotations can also be included in the FITS CD or PC matrix.
    * The pixel position that corresponds to the values of CRPIX is denoted with :math:`(r_x, r_y)`.
    * An arbitrary pixel coordinate is denoted with :math:`(p_x, p_y)`.
-   * If we apply an operation M involving the PC or CD matrix or CDELT and CROTA we get :math:X = M.(p-r)`.
+   * If we apply an operation M involving the PC or CD matrix or CDELT and CROTA we get :math:`X = M.(p-r)`.
 The result is a position denoted with :math:`(x, y)` and its coordinates are called *intermediate world coordinates* and in this context we refer to them as *projection plane coordinates*.
    * The coordinate reference point is at :math:`(x, y) = (0, 0)`.
    * Intermediate coordinates are in degrees.
+   * PV FITS cards have syntax :math:`PVi\_na` i.e. the keyword starts with PV, it is associated with axis *i*, it has a number *n* and can be part of an alternate header identified by *a*.
+The PV elements are called *coordinate parameters* and are used to change the default coordinate system.
    * With the projection information in CTYPE one converts projection plane coordinates :math:`(x, y)` to *native longitude and latitude*, :math:`(\phi, \theta)`.
      Additional information for this transformation can be given in FITS PV keywords.